 Walpole to Albany

-Not far out of Denmark the road began to flatten out, the forest country gave way to open pasture farmland: Wineries, sheep and cattle.
-After more than a week of riding the roller coaster roads through the Southern Forests I think I may have finished with the tall timber of the bush for now.
+Not far out of Denmark, the road began to flatten out, and the forest country gave way to open pasture farmland: Wineries, sheep, and cattle.
+After more than a week of riding the roller coaster roads through the Southern Forests, I think I may have finished with the tall timber of the bush for now.

-Riding in roughly a south easterly direction towards Albany, I have said farewell to the Indian Ocean, with the Southern Ocean now on my right between the farmland and hills around the coast.
+Riding in roughly a south-easterly direction towards Albany, I have said farewell to the Indian Ocean, with the Southern Ocean now on my right beyond the farmland and hills around the coast.

-There’s gentle cross / tail wind.
-It was easy going the last 60 kms to Albany, where once again I became geographically challenged.
-I was surprised that it’s a big well laid out city.
-At the visitors centre they keep a daily tally of Whales spotted:18 today!
-It’s also the Southern terminus of the Munda Biddi trail (a ride for another time with).
+There’s a gentle cross/tailwind.
+It was easy going the last 60 km to Albany, where once again I became geographically challenged.
+I was surprised that it’s such a big well laid out city.
+At the visitor’s centre, they keep a daily tally of Whales spotted:18 today!
+It’s also the Southern terminus of the Munda Biddi trail (a ride for another time).

 Albany (Australia) used to harvest whales well into the 1970’s.
 Now we take the Japanese to the international court to stop them from whaling.
 Who said things don’t change?

-Albany has a massive port, with what looks like bulk carriers in the harbour.
+Albany has a massive deep-water port, with many large bulk carriers at anchor in the harbour.
 It was the last landfall for those Australian troops who volunteered for the Great War, 100 years ago.
-For many, not the least the 40,000 buried in France, it was their last view of the land of Oz.
+For many, not the least the 40,000 buried in France, it was their last view of their homeland the land of Oz.

 great pics nick [young fella] good to hear you’ve dried out .I hav’nt seen a photo of your tent set up yet.